 1. Bring a big pot of salted water to a boil - about two liters (half a gallon) and one tablespoon of salt.

-Meanwhile, grate the pecorino cheese and grind the black pepper.
+2. Prep the ingredients – Grate the Pecorino Romano and grind the black pepper.

 Claudia